saro2808/metric-internship/task2/README.md

 ## Solution

 We are using the following frameworks:
-* Flask - for wraping the backend in a web interface;
+* Flask - for wrapping the backend in a web interface;
 * Chroma DB - as vector database;
 * OpenAI API - for the AI part; particularly `gpt-3.5-turbo` model is used for information extraction and `text-embedding-ada-002` for embedding texts.